-Extensible Skills Standard
+Extensible Skills Specification

-Version: 4.0.0 | Status: Normative | Authors: Anton Abyzov
+Version: 5.0.0 | Status: Normative | Authors: Anton Abyzov

 For practical how-to guidance, see the Implementation Guide.